utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-overview.md

 ## Using the Postman GraphQL client

 Postman's GraphQL client enables you to easily explore schemas with introspection and quickly build queries, mutations, and subscriptions to get the data you need.
-See [](/docs/sending-requests/graphql/graphql-v2-client/) to learn more.
+See [Using the GraphQL client](/docs/sending-requests/graphql/graphql-client-overview/) to learn more.

 ## Using the Postman HTTP request interface